 Consultation with the Director of Public Prosecutions

-Where we intend to commence a criminal prosecution for an indictable offence, if time and circumstances permit, we will request advice from the Director of Public Prosecutions (Wage Theft Act, ss 71 to 73.
-Any advice received from the DPP is subject to legal professional privilege).
+Where we intend to commence a criminal prosecution for an indictable offence under the Wage Theft Act, if time and circumstances permit, we will request advice from the Director of Public Prosecutions.

 Prosecutorial duties and model litigant